-Understanding Prophecy in the Bible
+Understanding Bible Prophecy

-- The purpose of Bible prophecies
+- What is the purpose of Bible prophecy?

-Let’s begin with the definitions.
+Let’s begin with a definition.

 Prophecies can address: